Student Transportation Subsidies

 Lost / Stolen / Misplaced ORCA cards:

-South Transportation Services Office and management are not responsible for lost, stolen, or misplaced ORCA cards and bus pass.
+The South Transportation Services Office and management are not responsible for lost, stolen, or misplaced ORCA cards and bus pass.
 PLEASE TAKE GOOD CARE OF YOUR PASS.
+There are no replacements or refunds on the cards.